DeepData07/industrial-intelligence-copilot/README.md

 ## 5. Configure `.env`

-The `.env` file is optional.
-It controls whether the Copilot uses Groq AI or verified deterministic fallback responses.

 ### Case A — `.env` already exists and contains a valid Groq key

 No extra configuration is needed.
 Continue to Step 6.